-The file should have the same format for the BLUPF90 family programs (See the technical details chapter for details).
-Briefly, the data consists of at least 2 fields per row: 1) ID for genotyped animal and 2) the animal's genotypes.
+The file should have the same format for the BLUPF90 family programs (See the BLUPF90 manual for details).
+Briefly, the data consists of 2 fields per row: 1) ID for genotyped animal and 2) the animal's genotypes.
 The 2nd field must start with the same position (for example, the above genotypes starts at the 9th column) in all rows.
-You can insert any fields between ID and genotypes but the fields should be separated by spaces.